mozilla/agithub/README.md

 `agithub` is a REST API client with transparent syntax which facilitates rapid prototyping&nbsp;&mdash; on *any* REST API!

+> Have you enjoyed AGitHub?
+We're looking for someone to step up as project maintainer.
+Please see the [announcement](https://github.com/jpaugh/agithub/issues/35)

 Originally tailored to the GitHub REST API, AGitHub has grown up to support many other REST APIs: